-In 1920, Lewis Fry Richardson summarized his works about the structure of turbulence for meteorological applications through a celebrated rhyme published in Weather Prediction by Numerical Process
+In 1920, Lewis Fry Richardson summarized his works about the structure of turbulence for meteorological applications through a celebrated rhyme published in Weather Prediction by Numerical Process1

-“Big whirls have little whirls that feed on their velocity, and little whirls have lesser whirls and so on to viscosity”
+“Big whirls have little whirls that feed on their velocity, and little whirls have lesser whirls and so on to viscosity”1

 .
 This process has been depicted in figure 1; Richardson studies highlight an important feature of turbulent flows: they are energy demanding.
 A turbulent flow will dissipate energy and decay to a laminar flow unless it is fed by an external source of energy.

 The complexity of turbulence and its aleatory behavior led scientist to use statistical models to describe turbulence flows.
-In 1941, Kolmogorov enhanced Richardson theory
+In 1941, Kolmogorov enhanced Richardson theory2

 .
 Kolmogorov postulated that for high enough Reynolds number, the small scale eddies are isotropic, while large eddies may be anisotropic (or anyway, dependent on the specific domain’s topology).
 This assumption is very important because it means that the statistical analysis of small eddies is independent of any specific geometry, thus it is universal for all turbulent flows.
 Under this hypothesis, Kolmogorov statistically described the main features of the smallest turbulence scale (known as “kolmogorov microscales”) as follows: